 4. Do it in person (if possible).
 Be upfront & brief.

 This meeting is the first time you'll be telling your boss you're pregnant, but it's not the last time you'll be talking about it with them.

 If at all possible, you should tell your manager the news face-to-face, if for no other reason than to gauge their reaction.
-While we know this isn't always possible in a pandemic, the next best thing would be a Zoom or Google Hangout call with your video on.
+While we know this isn't always possible, the next best thing would be a Zoom or Google Hangout call with your video on.

 In this initial conversation, tell your boss that you will share a plan about your maternity leave (if any), and try to defer details about dates and other logistics until another time.
 This gives you more space to consider how your work life and personal life are developing in the coming months.

 We know that not being nervous is easier said than done.
 Working moms everywhere worry about being judged as wishy-washy about their careers or less dedicated to their jobs.
 These perceptions play out in subtle ways, and while they are real, you should hold your head up high.

 First, other people's biases are largely out of your control, so try not to waste too much energy worrying about them.
 Second, you should aspire to communicate confidence about the upcoming change in your life regardless of how uncertain you may actually feel.

 One study found a correlation between women who worried a lot about how they would be perceived when pregnant at work with higher levels of burnout.
 It also might help you if you talk to other working parents around you.
 They can share their experiences and you will probably hear how “mom skills" can be assets in the workplace.
 You might also be surprised at how supportive working fathers are.

 In 2015, the Equal Employment Opportunity Commission, the federal agency responsible for enforcing pregnancy discrimination laws, issued guidance for companies that offer parental leave.
 In short, the EEOC stated that there are only certain medical reasons to offer mothers longer parental leaves than fathers.